anthmuseum/anthmuseum.github.io/content/index.md

 {{< figure
     src="headphones-02.png"
-    alt="A man wearing headphones and listening pensively to a ceramic plate" title="Listening to artifacts"
+    alt="A man wearing headphones and listening pensively to a ceramic bowl in a museum" title="Listening to artifacts"
     caption="Hearing objects speak"
 >}}